dylangilson/3D_Cellular_Automata/README.md

 - [License](#license)

 ## 3D Cellular Automata Simulation
-A completed implementation of 3D cellular automata written using the Rust programming language and the Bevy game engine
+A completed implementation of 3D cellular automata, a 3D version of 'Conway's Game of Life', written using the Rust programming language and the Bevy game engine

 ## Features
 * Multi-threading